Aangan (2018 TV series): Plot

-"The story is set in partition India.
-Khameera Illahi is a strict and serious matriarch of the haveli, having three sons and two daughters.
-Muzaffar, her husband, an unprincipled man who doesn't care for his family gets his son from another woman, Israr to the haveli.
-Although Khameera lets him stay in the haveli, Israr is never accepted in the family.
-Soniya, the young and beautiful daughter of Khameera, falls in love with a poor man Subhan.
-When her family opposes the affair, she runs away with Subhan.
-She dies after a few days due to TB leaving Subhan and her infant son Safder behind.
+The story is set in a post-partition India.
+Khameera Illahi (Zaib Rehman) is a strict and serious matriarch of the haveli, having three sons and two daughters.
+Muzaffar (Abid Ali), her husband, an unfaithful man who doesn't care for his family, brings his son from another woman, Israr, to the haveli.
+Although Khameera lets him stay in the haveli, nobody accepts him in the family.
+Salma (Sonya Hussyn), the young and beautiful daughter of Khameera, falls in love with a poor man, Subhan (Ahsan Khan).
+When her family opposes their union, she runs away with Subhan.
+She passes away after a few months due to TB, leaving Subhan and her infant son Safder behind.
 Subhan leaves his son and goes away.
-Muzaffar dies and Mazhar takes responsibility of both Safder and his sister Nazma, when his wife opposes the arrangement, Nazma is sent to a boarding school to complete her education.
-Mazher and his family keep shifting because of his job.
+Muzaffar dies, and Mazhar (Omair Rana) takes responsibility for Safder and his sister Najma.
+When his wife opposes the arrangement, Najma is sent to a boarding school to complete her education.
+Mazhar and his family keep relocating because of his job.

-A few years have passed and Majher's daughters Aaliya and Tehmina have grown up.
-Tehmina and Safder have feelings for each other.
-Aaliya and Tehmina befriend a Hindu widow, Kusum, who lives a lonely life and loves a man named Mohan.
-Due to the disapproval of Tehmina's mother to Tehmina's and Safder's relationship, her marriage gets fixed to Jameel, her cousin.
+A few years have passed, and Mazhar's daughters Aaliya (Mawra Hocane) and Tehmina (Hira Mani) and Safdar (Ahsan Khan) have grown up.
+Aaliya and Tehmina befriend their neighbour, Kusum (Rabia Butt), a Hindu widow who lives a lonely life in her paternal house and loves a man named Mohan who she cannot marry as per the faith her family follows.
+Tehmina confesses to her that she and Safdar have feelings for each other and that her mother dislikes him.
+Due to the disapproval of Tehmina's mother of their relationship, Safdar is asked to leave their house while Tehmina’s marriage gets fixed with her cousin Jameel (Ahad Raza Mir).
 Kusum commits suicide because of Mohan's betrayal.
-Safder not being courageous enough to take a stand on his and Tehmina's relationship, leaves a letter for her to get married and move forward in life.
-Tehmina commits suicide by eating poison.
-Majher gets arrested because he attacked a British officer and Aaliya and her mother shift back to haveli.
+Safdar is not courageous enough to take a stand to be with Tehmina and leaves a letter for her to get married and move forward in life.
+He leaves the city and promises her mother that he will never return back.
+Tehmina commits suicide by ingesting poison.
+Mazhar gets arrested because he attacked a British officer, and Aaliya and her mother (Madiha Rizvi) move back to the haveli.

-Haveli now mainly consists of six people, Khameera, her elder son, Azher who is usually busy in congress work and independence movement, his wife, his sons-Jameel, who he loathes because he is a jobless poet, and Shakeel, Chammi the abandoned daughter of Jafer and Ajhers niece, the old house help, Kareeman and Israr, who is always neglected.
+The haveli now mainly consists of six people: Khameera, her elder son, Azhar (Mustafa Afridi), who is usually busy in Congress work and the independence movement, his wife (Uzma Beg); and sons-Jameel, who he loathes because he is a jobless poet and Shakeel, Chammi (Sajal Aly), the abandoned daughter of Jafar and Azhar's niece, the old house help, Kareeman and the always neglected Israr.

-Jameel keeps flirting with Chammi casually to fulfill the expenses of his education, not aware that she has actually fallen for him.
-He stops this after his education is completed and Aaliya comes to haveli.
-Jameel starts getting interested in Aaliya, while she keeps going away.
-Aaliya has started dreading love due to her past experience with Suman and Tehmina dying due to heartbreak.
+Jameel keeps flirting with Chammi casually to fulfil the expenses of his education, not aware that she has fallen for him.
+He stops this after completing his education, and Aaliya comes to haveli.
+Jameel starts getting interested in Aaliya while she keeps going away.
+Aaliya has started dreading love due to her experience with Kusum and Tehmina dying due to heartbreak.